 I almost agree with this message.
 I found a paragraph stating something like this on Cio.com, and I almost agree, but it needs far more clarification.
 Always focusing on promotion is like the inexperienced boy always asking out the same pretty girl every time he sees her.
 He is always getting turned down and he can’t understand why.

-Yet, there are many occasions where always focusing on promotion is the right thing to do.
-After all, when I get messages from a stationery store, I don’t want to hear about their office fun days, or their expansion into India.
+Yet, there are many occasions were always focusing on promotion is the right thing to do.
+After all, when I get messages from a stationery store, I don’t want to hear about their office fun days or their expansion into India.
 I want to know which of their chairs roll the fastest down the office halls while also offering great lumbar support.

 Perhaps you shouldn’t always focus on promotion, but all your emails should have a goal.
 If you do not have a goal, you are wasting everybody’s time.
 Still, no matter which path you take, do not believe those who say it is wrong to always focus on promotion.
 Many of your email subscribers probably signed up because they want your offers, not because they want your life story.